TianpeiLuke/SelfStudyNotes/obsidian_notes/Reading Literature Notes/Self Help, Productivity, Relationship/Building a Second Brain Book Summary.md

 [^4]: The emphasis of only capturing information that *"resonates"* with us is also the key idea behind *self-centered researcher* in [[Where Research Begins Book Summary]].
 We can use the exercise in  [[Where Research Begins Exercise 01 Search Yourself]] and [[Where Research Begins Exercise 02 Let Boredom Be Your Guide]] to apply self-introspection to detect useful information. *Being selective* in note-taking is also an important suggestion in [[How to Take Smart Note Chapter Part 2]].

 [^5]: The definition Area of Responsibility is high level.
 It defines *"an area of activity with a standard to be maintained over time."* It is associated with ***personal vision, personal leadership*** instead of ***personal management*** since this standard is essentially our *principles of life*.
 For a top-down approach of productivity improvement, check on   [[The 7 Habits of Highly Effective People Book Summary]].
-In particular, check on [[The 7 Habits of Highly Effective People Chapter Summary 2]] for *the Habit of Proactivity* and *the Habit of Begin with End in Mind*.
+In particular, check on [[The 7 Habits of Highly Effective People 2 Vision Leadership Management]] for *the Habit of Proactivity* and *the Habit of Begin with End in Mind*.
 We can also find useful concepts including the definition of *Circle of Influence* and *personal mission statement* which encodes our *roles* and *responsibilities* as well as their *associated principles*.

 [^6]: In GTD, if an item is not immediately actionable, it will be put in a *"Maybe/Sometimes"* folder for future review.
 This folder is the *Resource* folder in PARA.